seabeya/tech-stack/js/README.md

   1.  `n: 10`
   2. We jump over this function declaration part since there is nothing to execute.
   3. We invoke/execute the function `square(10)`.
-      > When we invoke a function, a brand-new Execution Context is created under the GEC, and the following phases are applied again for it:
+      > When we invoke a function, a brand-new Execution Context (EC) is created under the GEC, and the following phases are applied again for it:
       - Creation Phase:
         1. `num: undefined` (the parameter)
         2. `result: undefined`